Finite Class 2 Nilpotent and Heisenberg Groups: Alternating modules

 \section{Alternating modules}

-\begin{summary} In this section, we introduce alternating modules to generalise the notion of symplectic vector spaces prominently to the abelianisation of \nilpotent{2} groups.
-We show that, under some conditions, they possess an analogue of the Darboux basis.
-Using this, on one hand, we prove the second part of \autoref{thm:mainStructure} from \autopageref{thm:mainStructure}, on the other hand, we endow the module with a non-canonical complex structure having an isotropic structure. \end{summary}
+\begin{summary} In this section, we introduce alternating modules to generalise the notion of symplectic vector spaces: the role of vector spaces is replaced by modules over principal ideal domains, and symplectic forms by alternating maps taking values in cyclic modules.
+The key examples of such structures come from the abelianisation of nilpotent groups of class at most~$2$ together with the map induced by the commutator.
+We show that, under some conditions, alternating modules possess an analogue of the Darboux basis.
+Using this, on one hand, we prove \autoref{part:mainStructureCentral} of \autoref{thm:mainStructure} from \autopageref{thm:mainStructure}, on the other hand, we endow the alternating module with a non-canonical isotropic complex structure. \end{summary}

+We compare and contrast the following groups to illustrate the key ideas of the proof of \autoref{thm:mainHeisenberg}.
+These groups differ just enough to display the subtleties of the whole argument while keeping the complexity to a minimum.
+This example is broken into several smaller parts spanning the rest of the paper. \begin{exmp}[$\extraSPecialD{n}$, $\extraSPecialQ{n}$: Definition] For any integer $n\geq 2$, define two $2$-generated nilpotent groups of class $2$ and of order $n^3$ by the following presentation.